End qualified immunity in Maine

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation would have amended the Maine Civil Rights Act and states, "Qualified immunity, including the immunity provided by Title 14, section 8103, is not a defense to a civil action brought pursuant to this section when the civil action concerns the actions of ...”
+Yes, section 1 of the bill states,"Qualified immunity, including the immunity provided by Title 14, section 8103,** is not a defense to a civil action brought pursuant to this section ** ...”

 • Ends monetary caps on all public liability amounts